AstinCHOI/newrelic_dashboard/README.md

 # New Relic Dashboard for Basic Users

 The new user model of New Relic has two kind of users, FULL and BASIC user.
-The big difference between FULL and BASIC user is that BASIC users can't see the curated menu providing from New Relic One.
-This script creates the dashboards which have SOME same plots as FULL user's APM view.
+The big difference between FULL and BASIC user is that BASIC users don't have the curated menu such as APM.
+This script creates a few dashboards which have SOME same plots as FULL user's APM view for Basic Users.

 For example, APM menu for Full users:
 <p align="center">